What to Know about Texas Uninsured Motorist Coverage

 How Do I File a UM/UIM Claim?

 The first thing to do after a car accident is to discuss your situation with a seasoned attorney.
 Do not speak to the other driver’s insurance company without first seeking the advice of a lawyer.
 If the other driver does have insurance, you will likely have to make a claim on their policy first.
-If they do not have insurance, there might be additional steps you must take first before filing an uninsured motorist claim.
+If they do not have insurance, there are additional steps you should take before filing a claim.
 Depending on the amount of the other driver’s coverage, the amount of damages you’ve sustained, and the specifics of your own UM/UIM policy, you can then make a claim on your own policy.

 Do not attempt to make a claim on your own policy without a lawyer.
 Insurance companies are not on your side, even your own insurance company.
 The insurance company’s agents have a job to do—it is to ensure the company pays out as little as possible to both other drivers and their own clients involved in accidents.